West Hartford Divorce Lawyer

-Guiding You Through A Difficult Transition
+Guiding You Through A Difficult Transition in CT

 If you are thinking about ending your marriage, you may be worried about your children, your home, and how you will move forward.
 In a time that feels uncertain, having a steady divorce attorney West Hartford residents can turn to for clear guidance can make a real difference.

-At Budlong & Scelfo, LLC, we help people in West Hartford region understand what a Connecticut divorce involves and what choices they have.
+At Budlong & Scelfo, LLC, we help people in the West Hartford region understand what a Connecticut divorce involves and what choices they have.
 We know you may be balancing work, parenting, and a great deal of emotion, and you need information that is practical, not overwhelming.

 To talk with our West Hartford divorce lawyers, call us at (800) 496-0497.

-How We Approach Your Divorce
+How We Approach Your Divorce in West Hartford

 Instead of leaving your case on one person’s desk, we use a collaborative team model.
 Our attorneys hold regular weekly reviews of our family law matters.
 This process gives your case the benefit of multiple perspectives, which can be especially important when you are weighing options for parenting time, support, and property division.